-Various laws govern the use of firearms in this state.
+Various laws govern the use of firearms in the state of California.
 There can be heavy penalties when these statutes are violated, including jail time and fines.
-A criminal defense attorney should be contacted at once if you have been charged with a firearm offense.
+A Los Angeles firearms offense lawyer should be contacted at once if you have been charged with a firearm offense.
 You will need competent advice regarding your legal situation and how to address the charges against you.

-Firearm violations can be charged as either a misdemeanor or felony depending on the facts of the case.
-Federal crimes involving gun offenses are extremely serious and can best be defended by a Los Angeles criminal defense attorney with federal court experience.
+Firearm violations can be charged as either a misdemeanor or a felony crime in Los Angeles depending on the facts of the case.
+Federal crimes in Los Angeles involving gun offenses are extremely serious and can best be defended by a Los Angeles criminal defense attorney with federal court experience.

 The laws pertaining to firearm violations cover a range of offenses including:

 - Carrying a concealed weapon without a permit

 - Possessing an illegal firearm such as an assault weapon

 - Use of a firearm in the commission of a crime